isomerpages/sp-5gacademy/index.md

           description: Events and Media Stories
           url: /resources
   - infobar:
-      title: Manpower Development in 5G & Related Technology
+      title: Manpower Development in 5G & Related Technologies
       subtitle: What we offer
-      description: We strive to coordinate programmes to develop skills across the country's 5G ecosystem.
+      description: Ascertain the demand, supply and promote 5G manpower development by partnering government agencies, industry players and IHLs
   - resources:
       title: Resources
       subtitle: Learn more